7 Debt Collection Tips for Small Businesses

 3. Put your policy in writing

-Write down the collection policy and give a reference, including your invoice payment terms and late fees on customer documents and invoices.
+Write down the debt collection policy and give a reference, including your invoice payment terms and late fees on customer documents and invoices.

 4. Do monthly reviews and checks

 If you do monthly controls and check if your customers are paying you in time, you will avoid collection issues.
 There will be notice on non-payments and further steps can be taken.

 5. Send a reminder

 If you don’t receive money by the due date, send a collection letter.
 Always save copies of collection documents for your records.
 Send reminders periodically with all the information that a customer needs to pay you.